mhenke/heroku-railo4/README.md

 # Embedded Jetty template application

-This is a template for a web application that uses embedded Jetty.
-The sample code consists of a JSP (this page) and a simple servlet.
+This is a demo app running Railo4 on Heroku

 ## Running the application locally

 First build with:

-    $mvn clean install
+    $mvn clean package

 Then run it with: